sportsunrahul/cogniac/README.md

-## Image Tranformation
+# Image Tranformation

----
-This project is built to perform various image tranformations:
+This project performs various image tranformations that are commonly used as a data preprocessing step in computer vision tasks.
  - Image rotation
  - Gray
  - Resize